 Incontinence is a symptom

 Start a conversation about incontinence and there’s bound to be a red face or two, some silly jokes, and a quick change of subject.
-Very few people are genuinely inclined to discuss incontinence – theirs or anyone else’s – leaving many sufferers clueless about incontinence causes and treatment.
+Very few people are genuinely willing to discuss incontinence – theirs or anyone else’s – leaving many sufferers clueless about incontinence causes and treatment.

 If you think it’s just old ladies who have weak bladders, think again.
 All types of incontinence can be found in young and old, healthy and ailing, male and female.
 It’s caused by everyday habits, underlying medical conditions, physical issues and even as the result of an unlucky genetic draw.

 Unfortunately, statistics show that women are more prone to light leakage than men.
 A woman’s urinary system is more internalised than a man’s – so when events like pregnancy, childbirth, hysterectomy, and menopause occur, they can disrupt the female bladder muscle structure.

 Some of the biggest causes of female incontinence are:

 - Weakened and stretched pelvic floor muscles (sometimes resulting in prolapse) from pregnancy and childbirth